UniversalDependencies/docs/workgroups/enhanced.md

 ### Verb-modifying infinitival and participial clauses

-Non deterministic cases (not fully determined by topology of syntaxtic tree)
+This is a non deterministic case (not fully determined by topology of syntaxtic tree).

 Manual annotation could be used to add subjects of infinitives anywhere in the sentence, for cases not fully determined by syntax.
-In particular an active infinitival or participial clause that modifies a matrix clause is very likely to have same subject as that of the matrix clause, if the matrix clause verb is active, with non-expletive subject.
+For instance an active infinitival or participial clause that modifies a matrix clause is very likely to have same subject as that of the matrix clause, if the matrix clause verb is active, with non-expletive subject.

 ~~~ sdparse
 They finished early in order to have time to play